What Are Law Enforcement Guidelines for Deciding to Make a DWI Arrest?

-Several pieces of evidence that you are likely intoxicated by an illegal substance are needed before you can be arrested for drunk or drugged driving.
+A DWI Arrest in Connecticut requires several pieces of evidence that you are likely intoxicated by an illegal substance before you can be arrested for a DWI, (drunk), or drugged driving.

 The officer that pulled you over should have: